ReVanced-Extended-Community/Community-Guides/community-wiki/yt-troubleshooting.md

 Make sure your YT ReVanced Extended is up-to-date with the `Spoof client` patch included.
 Then open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Miscellaneous > Spoof client > Spoof client, **On**.

 > Note that there are several clients you can spoof to, and each has their own side-effects.
 You can choose the client to spoof to for each type of media.
-You can read the side-effects of each in the "About" section.
+Read the side-effects of each in the "About" section.